 Any harassment or suspected harassment should be reported immediately to a supervisor.
-If an employee is not comfortable with reporting the matter to his/her supervisor, the harassment should be reported to the CEO.
+If an employee is not comfortable with reporting the matter to their supervisor, the harassment should be reported to the CEO.

-If the harassment complaint involves the CEO, then the complainant should contact the Board Chairperson.
+If the harassment complaint involves the CEO, the complainant should contact the COWIB

+Board Chair.
 The complainant will be required to provide a written statement containing all pertinent facts.